 About the Author

-Aisha Salman is a Program Manager at Eastside Emergency Physicians (Swedish).
+Aisha Salman is a Program Manager at Eastside Emergency Physicians (Swedish) and PWiC Seattle Content & Blog Lead.
 She works with a dynamic team of healthcare providers who are focused on providing extraordinary care to patients with extraordinary caring.
 Outside of work, Aisha is a volunteer by heart.
 She gives her time to The Citizens Foundation (TCF), TCF builds schools in underprivileged areas of Pakistan.
 This year her focus was to start TCF youth group which she successfully accomplished.
 She also volunteers at the free health clinic at the local mosque, is an active member of PTSA, is involved in many cultural events, from planting trees at Marymoor park to homeless meal programs; she has tried many things and loved them all.
 She believes in building a beautiful community around us, so we never feel lonely.
 You can connect with Aisha at LinkedIn.